 - Visit Miraflores Locks to see the Panama Canal in action

-- Walk around Casco Antiguo using our guide or the official website
+- Walk around Casco Antiguo and check out the Canal Museum

 - Lunch at the Fishmarket, or the more local alternative at Sabores del Chorillo

-- Walk around Panama Viejo using our guide (coming soon) or the official website
+- Walk around Panama Viejo.
+More information at the official website

 For those that have been in Panama before, some lesser-known attractions